mmistakes/minimal-mistakes/_posts/2022-11-15-quantum-notes-1-amplitude.md

 First of all _qubits_ are also (but not only) abstract, mathematical objects.
 What makes easier for me to deal with them is to treat them as such - if I see a surprising qubit property, but can understand (or at least have intution) about the math behind it - then I am all good.
 I tell myself that "surprising properties of qubits are just consequence of math" to avoid mind-bending quantum effects with are so distinct from our day-to-day expirence.

+Just like a bit, qubit is also two state, but instead of represeting a logical state it represents a quantum state.
+Now let us take a jump head first and try to swim.
+Quantum state of a qubit

 # Amplitude and probability